sangharsh-1/BSW-1/README.md

 ## Features

 - **Interactive Pages**: Multiple themed pages including a landing page, a memory wall, and a final video surprise.
-- **AI-Powered Memories**: Users can upload a photo, and the app uses the Gemini API to transform it into a 3D Pixar-style portrait which is then added to the Memory Wall.
+- **Photo Memories**: Users can upload a photo and a message to share on the Memory Wall.
 - **Persistent Storage**: The Memory Wall's data is securely stored using a [Turso](https://turso.tech/) database, accessed via a secure backend API.
 - **Editable "About Me" Page**: A fun, doodle-themed page with content that can be edited and saved directly in the browser.
 - **Recovery "Game"**: A terminal-based minigame to "recover" a lost wish and unlock the final page.